marcantondahmen/automad/automad/README.md

 However, unit test classes use an underscore to separate the `_Test` suffix from the actual tested class name for better readability.
 The corresponding files are lowercase as well and keep the underscore.

     Automad\Core\Parse_Test > automad/tests/core/parse_test.php

-### Dashboard Context and AJAX Handler Files

-All context and AJAX handlers filenames are lowercase and use an underscore as word separator.

-    https://domain.com/dashboard?context=edit_shared > automad/gui/inc/context/edit_shared.php

 ### Variables

 All class properties and normal variables are `camelCased`.
 Object variables of class instances are always named like the corresponding class and therefore are `PascalCased`.